noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 to Isis-san’s story, Isis-san stared straight into my eyes and spoke with a serious expression on her face.

-“...”I’d like you to tell something to the Hero of Hope”...”
+“...I’d like you to tell something to the _Hero of Hope_...”

 [...Eh?]